 Getting Ahead of ACAP: How Assessment Without Testing Helps Identify Struggling Readers Early

 The Alabama Literacy Act (ALA) mandates that third graders who are not reading at grade level according to state ACAP results be held back.
-With state reading proficiency levels at only 45.27%, educators are under immense pressure to identify struggling readers early and provide effective interventions, despite limited resources.
+With less than 50% of students reaching proficiency levels in English language arts, educators are under immense pressure to identify struggling readers early and provide effective interventions, despite limited resources.

 Lexia® Core5® Reading supports educators in providing effective literacy instruction for students of all abilities in grades pre-K–5.
 Lexia’s research-proven program provides explicit, systematic, personalized learning in the six areas of reading instruction, targeting skill gaps as they emerge, and providing teachers with the data and student-specific resources they need to guide individual and small-group instruction.